microchip-pic-avr-solutions/pic18f57q43-cnano-bootloader-melody/readme.md

   13. Next step is to configure the project properties.
 This can be opened by selecting "File->Project Properties".
 Select "PIC18F57Q43 Curiosity Nano" under Connected Hardware Tool, DFP version under Packs and the XC8 version under compiler toolchain.
   ![Project Properties](Images/Project_Properties.png)

   14. We have completed the needed configurations for the Bootloader project.
-Clean and build the project by clicking the Clean and Build Main Project button on the toolbar.
+Clean and build the project by clicking the Clean and Build Main Project on the toolbar.
   ![Clean and Build PIC18F57Q43_BL.X Project](Images/Build%20Project.png)

-  15. Program the device by clicking "Make and Program Device Main Project" button on the toolbar.
+  15. Program the device by clicking "Make and Program Device Main Project" on the toolbar.
 Once the bootloader is programmed into the device successfully, you should see the device LED ON.
   ![Program PIC18F57Q43 Curiosity Nano](Images/Program_Microcontroller.png)